 — Amit De, Careerleaf

-Turn to Social Media To Land The Perfect Position in 2013
+Turn to Social Media To Land The Perfect Position

 Social media is a great tool for connecting with employers and top companies looking to recruit talent.
 Using social media, you can connect with employers and thought leaders in a way you never could have before.
 Your social media profiles on LinkedIn, Facebook, and Twitter can also work as an advertisement for your skills and abilities.
 So you should make sure to link your resume, video resume, and any relevant work samples to these online social profiles.